A Practical Decision Table for C# async/await - Task.Run and ConfigureAwait

 }

-The key thing to remember is that WhenAny returns one winner, and nothing more.
+The thing to watch here is that WhenAny only returns one winner.

-The remaining tasks keep running unless you decide what to do with them.
+The remaining operations keep running unless you do something about them.

-Task.WhenAny is useful, but it adds more design obligations than WhenAll.
+Task.WhenAny is useful, but it requires a bit more design than WhenAll.

-So if there are many items, HTTP connections, DB connections, memory usage, or load on external services can all spike at once.
+So with a large number of items, HTTP connections, DB connections, memory usage, and load on external services all jump together.

-In those situations, it is more stable to decide how many things may run at the same time.
+In those cases, it is more stable to decide how many run at the same time.

 public async Task DownloadAndSaveAsync(IEnumerable<string> urls, CancellationToken cancellationToken)